 Once you have ran order promising and have confirmed the dates in the Planning Worksheet are what you expect, it’s time to make the order.
 In the Planning Worksheet, there should be generated lines (the number of lines dependant on the number of separate activities that are being planned).
 These Lines will map out how it’s calculated the dates it has roughly.
 Ideally, it would give a formula stating how it specifically reached each individual date.
 For example, ‘Outbound Whse.
 Time’ + ‘Shipping Time’ = X. Unfortunately, this isn’t the case.

 Carry Out Action Message

 After generating the Lines, to complete your order, click ‘Process’, then ‘Carry Out Action Message’.
-This essentially looks at what has been suggested on the Planning Worksheet and you are confirming that you want those actions to take place.
+This is essentially you reviewing the suggestions on the Planning Worksheet and confirming that you want those actions to take place.